holoviz-topics/examples/.github/pull_request_template.md

 - [ ] If the project creates an app in a notebook but doesn’t deploy it (i.e. there is no `command: dashboard` declaration in the `anaconda-project.yml` file), try adding it.
 - [ ] If the project already deploys an app but doesn’t wrap it in a nice template, consider wrapping it in a [template](https://panel.holoviz.org/reference/index.html#templates).
 - [ ] If the project deploys an app wrapped in a template, customize the template a little so all the apps don’t look similar (e.g. change the header background color).
 This doesn’t need to be discussed.
+- [ ] Comment start If you are building the application in a single cell, you can construct a template explicitly, like `template = pn.template.BootstrampTemplate`, but if building up an app across multiple cells, it is probably cleaner to declare the template at the top with `pn.extension(template='bootstrap')`.
+See [how to guide on setting a template](https://panel.holoviz.org/how_to/templates/template_set.html).

 ## General code quality updates